 “Everyone at St. Christopher’s has been excellent.
 I really wouldn’t know what I would do without them, and I’m very thankful,” she says.

-For more information about St. Christopher’s Hospital for Children visit them online.This post is a sponsored collaboration between St. Christopher's Hospital for Children and Philadelphia magazine's advertising department.
+For more information about St. Christopher’s Hospital for Children visit them online.This is a paid partnership between St. Christopher's Hospital for Children and Philadelphia Magazine's City/Studio